 5. Give your business card the wow factor.

-Use special finishes, such as embossing, raised print, metallic finishes or even a folded card.
+Use special finishes, such as embossing, raised print, metallic finishes or choose a catchy card shape.
 Your customers will notice the difference.

 6. Give your business card additional uses.

 Use the reverse side on your card for appointment reminders, loyalty stamps or even a handy calendar.
 Think creatively, don’t just use a basic calendar template, try to mark important dates for your customers, depending on what your business is offering them.

 For a landscaping company, for example, it might be useful to mark the best moments of the year to trim or fertilise plants on your calendar – while a beautician might mark the days on which their business is offering a cheaper rate or free samples.
 If you run a food-related business, write short recipes on the back of your card; or use your card as a tag if you sell art or handmade objects.

 7. Make your business card sticky.